stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew install postgresql

 This command installs the server, the command-line tools, and the client libraries that are needed to compile adapters for programming languages.

-To start the server, follow the instructions that are displayed after the installation process is completed.
+Homebrew also provides some commands for managing your PostgreSQL installation.
+For example, to start the server, follow the instructions that are displayed after the installation process is completed.
+If you upgrade your copy of PostgreSQL, you should use the *postgresql-upgrade-database* command that Homebrew gives you.
 ## Installing MariaDB or MySQL ##

 To install MariaDB using Homebrew, enter this command in a terminal window: